The Soothing Tea This Editor Drinks to Help Fight Allergies

 It always starts with a tiny tingle on the roof of my mouth.
 I use my tongue to scratch it, forgetting (because it’s been 365 days) that that was a very bad idea.
 Now the tickle migrates to the back of my nose, through my nostrils, reaching all the way up to my right eye.
 I know, I know, that if I so much as run my finger gently on my eyelashes, it’s all over.
 But I do it anyway.
 It’s allergy season, and I want to scratch my face off.

-I know there’s an easy answer and that I don’t have to suffer—just take a Benadryl!
-Well, I just don’t like taking medication—I rather drink water and sleep if I have a headache, simmer some fresh ginger if my stomach is unsettled.
+I’m aware that there’s an easy answer and that I don’t have to suffer—just take a Benadryl!
+Well, I just don’t like taking medication—I’d rather drink water and sleep if I have a headache, and simmer some fresh ginger if my stomach is unsettled.
 I’m no doctor, but that’s what works for me.